 DEFINITION DISTAL ATTUNEMENT FAILURE

 Distal Attunement Failure names the clinical pattern in which the travel-heavy consultant’s marriage becomes organized through the nervous system, identity, attachment history, and the consulting environment.
-Dan Siegel, MD, clinical professor of psychiatry at UCLA and author of The Developing Mind gives language for why the pattern should be treated as embodied information rather than a character flaw.
+Daniel Siegel, MD, clinical professor of psychiatry at UCLA and author of The Developing Mind gives language for why the pattern should be treated as embodied information rather than a character flaw.

 In plain terms: if this is happening to you, the point is not to shame the part of you that adapted.
 The point is to understand what the adaptation protected, what it now costs, and what kind of support would let your body stop treating every client moment as proof of your right to exist.